nietras/nietras.github.io/_posts/2024-08-04-sep-vs-mlnet.md

 Multi-threaded .NET CSV Parsing (up to 35x faster than CsvHelper)]({{
-site.baseurl }}/2024/05/05/sep-0-4-0-0-5-2/)) not much has happened with Sep, besides a minor [0.5.3](https://github.com/nietras/Sep/releases/tag/v0.5.3) release adding a simple ` SepReaderHeader.TryIndexOf`.
+site.baseurl }}/2024/05/05/sep-0-4-0-0-5-2/)) not much has happened with Sep, besides a minor [0.5.3](https://github.com/nietras/Sep/releases/tag/v0.5.3) release adding a simple `SepReaderHeader.TryIndexOf` method.

 In this post I wanted to compare Sep to [ML.NET](https://github.com/dotnet/machinelearning) an open source and